 Finally, we describe how to combine $CFV{P,T}$ and $DFV{P,T}$ for a program P into a single program feature vector (PFV) $PFV{P,T}$.
 Unfortunately, this combination cannot be done by simply concatenating the two feature vectors.
-As stated earlier, for each test, CFVs contain one feature, while DFVs contain multiple features.
+As stated earlier, for each test, CFVs contain one feature, while DFVs contain as many features as the number of unique value changes that occur during the execution of all solutions on the specific test.
 Thus, a simple concatenation of CFV and DFV would generate a PFV with many more dimensions related to data flow.
 This would result in DFFs having a disproportionate impact on how programs are clustered.